Best

 Reasoning

-The Bank of Canada started cutting its policy rate in June 2024, delivering three rate cuts so far.
-Meanwhile, the mortgage rate forecast suggests there will be more rate cuts this year.
-As a result, affordability will improve and we might see demand increase in London’s housing market.
+The Bank of Canada started cutting its policy rate in June 2024, delivering five rate cuts so far.
+Meanwhile, the mortgage rate forecast suggests there will be more rate cuts in the coming months.
+As a result, affordability will improve, and we might see an increase in demand in London’s housing market.

 Comparison